Capitains/tutorial-nemo/README.md

 3. [Modifying the templates](3-modifying-the-templates.md)
 4. [Editorializing your texts : cutting your text a better way](4-editorializing-your-texts-cutting-your-text-a-better-way.md)
 5. [Editorializing your texts : building virtual collections to arrange your texts](5-editorializing-your-texts-building-virtual-collections-to-arrange-your-texts.md)
+6. Time to put online !
+Example with Heroku and Documentations
+7. Extanding Nemo : how should you add new routes (The simple way)

+#### Not as important but we should write it some day#

+8. Using Annotations in Nemo : isn't it nice ?
+9. Let's write a plugin (Or adding route the hard way)